KirbyDownB/GEICOChatBot/README.md

 The code for the pretrained model we used can be found [here](https://github.com/huggingface/transfer-learning-conv-ai)

 ### Music Recommendations
 Previously, Baut recommended the user different songs depending on his/her lifestyle.
 This time, we're using Spotify (via SpotiPy) to calculate and fetch similar songs.
 When the user types in a song name, Baut looks at songs of the similar artists of the entered song.
-Then, using K-Nearest Neighbors against the song's features, it returns a list of the songs similar to what the user entered!
+Then, using K-Nearest Neighbors (K-NN) against the song's features, it returns a list of the songs similar to what the user entered!
+Since K-NN is deterministic, the user will see the same songs recommendations depending on the inputted song.